Death of Pyotr Ilyich Tchaikovsky: Suicide ordered by "court of honor"

 In November 1993 the BBC aired a documentary entitled Pride or Prejudice, which investigated various theories regarding Tchaikovsky's death.
 Among those interviewed were Orlova, Brown and Poznansky, along with various experts on Russian history.
 Dr John Henry of Guy's Hospital, an expert witness working in the British National Poison Unit at the time, concluded in the documentary that all the reported symptoms of Tchaikovsky's illness "fit very closely with arsenic poisoning."
-He suggested that people would have known that acute diarrhoea, dehydration and kidney failure resembled the manifestations of cholera.
+He suggested that people would have known that acute diarrhea, dehydration and kidney failure resembled the manifestations of cholera.
 This would help bolster a potential illusion of the death as a case of cholera.
 The conclusion reached in the documentary leaned largely in favor of the "court of honor" theory.

 Other well-respected studies of the composer have challenged Orlova's statements in detail and concluded that the composer's death was due to natural causes.
 Among other challenges to Orlova's thesis, Poznansky revealed that there was no Duke Stenbok-Fermor, but there was a count of that name.
-However, he was an equerry to Tsar Alexander III and would not have needed an intermediary to deliver a letter to his own employer.
+However, he was an equerry to Alexander III and would not have needed an intermediary to deliver a letter to his own employer.
 As for the supposed threat to the reputation of the St Petersburg School of Jurisprudence represented by Tchaikovsky's homosexual affairs, Poznansky depicts the school as a hotbed of all-male debauchery which even had its own song hymning the delights of homosexuality.